danielfett/draft-dpop/main.md

 !---
 Figure: Token Request for a DPoP sender-constrained token using an authorization code {#token-request-code}

-The `DPoP` HTTP header MUST contain a valid DPoP proof JWT.
+The `DPoP` HTTP header field MUST contain a valid DPoP proof JWT.
 If the DPoP proof is invalid, the authorization server issues an error response per Section 5.2 of [@!RFC6749] with `invalid_dpop_proof` as the value of the `error` parameter.